SUSE/connect/PACKAGE.md

 ```

+For RES8 (SUSE Linux Enterprise Server with Expanded Support), package updates need to get done by EPAM (contact is: res-coord@suse.de).
+We agreed to only push critical security updates there.

 You can check the status of your requests [here](https://build.opensuse.org/package/requests/systemsmanagement:SCC/SUSEConnect) and [here](https://build.suse.de/package/requests/Devel:SCC:suseconnect/SUSEConnect).

 After your requests got accepted, they still have to pass maintenance testing before they get released to customers.
 You can check their progress at [maintenance.suse.de](https://maintenance.suse.de/search/?q=SUSEConnect).
 If you still need help, the maintenance team can be reached at [maint-coord@suse.de](maint-coord@suse.de) or #maintenance on irc.suse.de.